-el-Rufai explains appointments offered Sanusi
+El-Rufai explains appointments offered Sanusi

 - 0

-Governor Nasir El-Rufai of Kaduna State has explained the rationale behind the appointments offered the deposed Emir of Kano, Muhammadu Sanusi II, by his administration.
+Gov. Nasir El-Rufai of Kaduna State has explained the rationale behind the appointments offered by the deposed Emir of Kano, Muhammadu Sanusi II, by his administration.

-Recall that Kaduna State Government had appointed Sanusi as the Vice Chairman of the state’s Investment Board as well as Chancellor of the state university, barely 72 hours after his dethronement as Emir of Kano.

 El-Rufai, while fielding questions from newsmen on Friday in Awe, Nasarawa State, when he came to visit the deposed monarch, said the Emir is a global asset that could turn around the economic fortunes of Kaduna state.